 - An appointment with your doctor can be busy, and it can be difficult to remember everything you want to talk to your doctor about.
-Write down the questions or symptoms you want to talk about beforehand, so you don't forget on the day. - Ask a family member or friend to accompany you so they can also stay informed about your condition, if you think this would be helpful.
+Write down the questions or symptoms you want to talk about beforehand, so you don't forget on the day. - Ask a family member or friend to accompany you to in-person, telephone or video appointments so they can also stay informed about your condition, if you think this would be helpful.